|

 had to be documented, for entry into the computer.
 MRP turned everyone – foremen, engineers,

 and machinists – into clerks while taking them away from necessary duties.”
-“Worse
+“Worse MRP did

-MRP did not work, no matter how hard everyone tried. … there were simply too many variables and
+not work, no matter how hard everyone tried.

-assembly.
-Despite updates and changes,
+the initial master schedule and final assembly.
+Despite updates and changes, delays in

-was correct in the January computer printout was misleading by February and
+correct in the January computer printout was misleading by February and

 grossly inaccurate by March.”
-We will
+We will return

 methods are collectively known as synchronous manufacturing methods